RexsyBima/go-deep-article/output.md

   OR

-download the binary file in the release here, then run `deeparticle download "youryoutubeurlhere"` after you generated the md file, please follow this instruction below to how post md file into medium https://medium.com/@andymcfee/how-to-import-markdown-into-medium-c06dc981bd96
+download the binary file in the release here, then run `deeparticle download "youryoutubeurlhere"`

 your paraphrased md file will be named by your youtube video id in folder `captions` in the same level of where you run the program from
 ## Features